The Human Abstract by William Blake – Complete Poem Explanation | Summary & Analysis

 🔹 Stanza -6: Line-by-Line Paraphrasing

-👉 The poet concludes that the real tree of evil exists only in the human mind.
+👉 The poet concludes that the real tree of cruelty, deceit, and corruption grows only in the human brain, showing that evil originates within human beings themselves.

 3. Stanza-wise paraphrasing in a paragraph of the poem “The Human Abstract" by William Blake: